 Individuals are given opportunities to explore the world of work with hands-on training and participation in job clubs to develop skills that will be helpful in pursuing competitive employment goals.

-Volunteer and paid opportunities include libraries, parks, Island Harvest pick-up and delivery, and job postings and mailings.
+Internships and paid opportunities include libraries, parks, Island Harvest pick-up and delivery, and job postings and mailings.

 Hours of service delivery are 9:00 AM – 3:00 PM, Monday through Friday.